 The trial of the Templars was one of the greatest miscarriages of justice the world has ever seen: "The court which condemned the Templars was a magnificent machine, unsurpassed in its power of transforming innocence into guilt" [Macdonell].
 It stands out as a case study as to why torture is both wrong and ineffective as part of a justice system.
 Once he had sequestered the Knights' wealth King Philip the Fair lost interest and charges were dropped but not before the leader of the order, Grand Master Jaques de Molay, who had been tricked into visiting Paris on the pretence of a desire by the King to try to find a way to merge the Knights Templar and Hospitaller, had been burned at the stake along with 54 other French Knights.
 Many other French Knights "rotted in dungeons" or died from torture before Pope Clement V also dropped all charges and abolished the order in 1314.
+Legend has it that Jaques de Molay cursed the pope as he was being burned, at which point Clement collapsed with terrible stomach pains.
+His physicians could not cure him, even by prescribing powdered emeralds, and he died in the same year.
 The fate of Temple Thornton following the arrest of the Knights was not good.
 The lands were turned over to the Knights Hospitallers (the Order of St John), who reported in 1338 that "the house at Thornton had been torn down by the surrounding lords, and the goods carried away" [Laud].
 The Hospitallers were unable to manage the estate.
 As Laud puts it: "This emphasises the front-line position of Thornton, its isolation, and the power of the border lords who could do what they wanted with their own territory without fear of the King's justice and could appropriate what they wanted once the Templars were removed".
 The border was a lawless place.
-Donnelly notes: "records at Valetta tell us that in 1338 Brother Leonard had built a house at Thornton because everything had been destroyed at the dissolution of the Templars..[Brother Leonard's] expenses included £3.05 for a "chaplain not at table" [i.e. not residential who would in all probability be one of the Hartburn clergy]; also for "oil and wine and wax" for use in their chapel".
+Donnelly notes: "records at Valetta tell us that in 1338 Brother Leonard had built a house at Thornton because everything had been destroyed at the dissolution of the Templars...[Brother Leonard's] expenses included £3.05 for a "chaplain not at table" [i.e. not residential who would in all probability be one of the Hartburn clergy]; also for "oil and wine and wax" for use in their chapel".
+It was at this point that the door and porch were probably relocated to St Andrew's, where the Hospitallers developed the chancel as their chapel.
+To get an feeling of what this Chapel may have been like, the ruins of a chapel of the Knights of St John (the Knights Hospitallers) can be visited at the site of their preceptory at Low Chibburn near Widdrington in Northumberland - well worth a visit.